davewhiteland/compsci-superbasics/collections/_hardware/processors.md

 Note that architectures with smaller word sizes _can_ process bigger numbers, but less efficiently.
-The complexity of processors — and hence the difficulty of designing them — increases as their word size increases.
+The complexity of processors — and hence the difficulty of designing and implementing them — increases as their word size increases.

 ### Clock rate